 Dwight H. Evans Professor, 2022 – present

-Associate Chair for Administration and Finance, 2018-present
+Associate Chair for Administration and Finance, 2018-2025

 Georgia Power Distinguished Professor, 2013-2018